ShaunakSen/Deep-Learning/GANs/README.md

 From z→x is G

-- The blue curve is the fake data distribution
+- The green curve is the fake data distribution
 - The black curve is the real data distribution
-- D is supposed to tell us where there is real data and where there is fake data
+- D (blue) is supposed to tell us where there is real data and where there is fake data
 - Not initially D is half-trained so it is not very good (step a)